 Unlike some towns, Fresno isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in Fresno are a mix of both white- and blue-collar jobs.
 Overall, Fresno is a town of sales and office workers, professionals, and service providers.
 There are especially a lot of people living in Fresno who work in office and administrative support (16.24%), sales jobs (8.58%), and management occupations (7.96%).

-Because of many things, Fresno is a great place for families with children to consider.
-First of all, many other families with children live here, making Fresno a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
-The town’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
-With regard to real estate, Fresno has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
+Fresno is a good choice for families with children because of several factors.
+Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
+The town’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
+Many people own their own single-family homes, providing areas for children to play and stability in the community.
 Finally, Fresno’s overall crime rate is lower than average for the country.

 The per capita income in Fresno in 2010 was $22,747, which is middle income relative to Texas and the nation.
 This equates to an annual income of $90,988 for a family of four.
 However, Fresno contains both very wealthy and poor people as well.

 Fresno is an extremely ethnically-diverse town.
 The people who call Fresno home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Fresno residents report their race to be Black or African-American, followed by White.
 Fresno also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
 People of Hispanic or Latino origin account for 24.64% of the town’s residents.
-Important ancestries of people in Fresno include Nigerian and German.
+Important ancestries of people in Fresno include German, Irish, African, and French .